erikcelander/2DV515-a2-clustering/README.md

 # A2 - Clustering

+Backend is in go (first time) and frontend in Next.js with TypeScript

 ## Description

 * In this assignment, you shall implement clustering on the blogs dataset containing 99 blogs.